TrustInSoft/demos/tis-address/README.md

 ===============================================
 ```

-The Analyzer report looks as below, and clearly highlight the fact that the iteration of GPIOA
+The Analyzer report looks as below, and clearly highlights the fact that the iteration of GPIOA
 registers goes out of the GPIOA registers memory address range

 <img src=".static/true-positive.png" alt="True positive found" width="600"/>

 <!--

+Commented out - To be used for next improvement of this demo, with a different use case (custom memory manager)

 # Memory manager

 Another common use of tis_address is custom memory manager.
 In this type of project, absolute address is also widely used.